aenneb/aenneb.github.io/publications.md

 ## Preprints
 [Relating Objective Complexity, Subjective Complexity and Beauty](https://psyarxiv.com/nuep7/).
 Nath, S., Braendle, F., Schulz, E., Dayan, P., & **Brielmann, A.A.** (2023).
 PsyArXiv.

+## Current Projects
-[You ears don't change what you eyes like: People can independently report the pleasure of music and images](https://psyarxiv.com/keud2/).
+[You ears don't change what you eyes like: People can independently report the pleasure of music and images](https://psycnet.apa.org/record/2023-68634-001).
 Frame, J., Gugliano, M., **Brielmann, A.A.**, & Belfi, A.M.
-(2022).
-PsyArXiv.
+(2023).
+JEP:HPP. [preprint](https://psyarxiv.com/keud2/)

-[The intrinsic variance of beauty judgment](https://psyarxiv.com/jm83e/).
-Pombo, M., **Brielmann, A.A.**, & Pelli, G. (2022).
-PsyArXiv.
+[The intrinsic variance of beauty judgment](https://link.springer.com/article/10.3758/s13414-023-02672-x).
+Pombo, M., **Brielmann, A.A.**, & Pelli, G. (2023).
+Attention, Perception, & Psychophysics. [preprint](https://psyarxiv.com/jm83e/)

-## Current Projects
 [A Computational Model of Aesthetic Value](https://psycnet.apa.org/record/2022-78031-001). **Brielmann, A.A.** & Dayan, P. (2022).
 Psychological Review. <br/>
 Find the not so nicely typeset version on [PsyArXiv](https://psyarxiv.com/eaqkc/)<br/>
 You can also <a href="https://aenneb.github.io/files/BrielmannDayan_talk_ECVP2021_noQA.mp4" target="_blank">watch the ECVP talk</a> or <a href="https://aenneb.github.io/files/BrielmannDayan_ECVP_2021.pdf" target="_blank">download the slides</a>.